FLEXIBLE BOOKINGS DURING COVID-19 PANDEMIC PERIOD

 Day 11 & 12 Addo Elephant Park

-Addo Elephant Park was formed many years ago to protect the few remaining elephants of that time in the area.
-It is more famous for big herds of elephants, but they also have different species of mammals such as lions, rhinos, and hyenas just to name a few.
-We will have a short afternoon game drive and have the full game drive or safari on the following day.
-2xb & 2xd
+Addo Elephant Park is the third largest park in South Africa, and was formed in 1931 to protect the 11 remaining elephants of that time in the area.
+The park’s ecosystem mainly consists of fynbos (fine bush).
+It is more famous for big herds of elephants, but they also have different species of mammals such as lions, rhinos and hyenas.
+We have a short sunset game drive and have a morning game drive or safari on the following day.

 Day 13 & 14 Knysna

-We will spend our days exploring this renowned region and its several attractions.
-The next day will be spent in Tsitsikamma Nature Park, enjoying the beautiful long walk on the “acclaimed Otter Trail”, before we head back to our lodge.
-Adventure lovers will have a chance to jump in the world’s highest bungee jump (optional).
-We have few hours on top of Knysna heads for the sunset.
-2xB, 2xL.
+Knysna is believed to be a San word, meaning “ferns”.
+The town nestles on the edge of a tranquil lagoon with beautiful views.
+We spend two days exploring this renowned region and its several attractions.
+The next day will be spent in Tsitsikamma Nature Park, enjoying a beautiful half-day walk on the acclaimed Otter Trail.
+Before we head back to our lodge we stop by Bloukrans, where adrenaline junkies and bystanders alike can jump or view the world’s highest bungee jump (optional).
+Late in the afternoon we visit Knysna Heads for the sunset.

 Day 15 & 16 Hermanus